lizmat/articles/5to6-introduction.md

 Summary
 -------
 Rakudo Perl 6 has matured in such a way that using Perl 6 is now a viable approach to creating new interactive projects.
+Being able to use reliable and proven Perl 5 language components aids in lowering the threshold for developers to use Perl 6.
+And it builds towards a situation where the sum of Perl 5 and Perl 6 becomes greater than its parts.